adamelime/ReactBoilerplate/README.md

 # ReactBoilerplate

 This is a basic React application built on top of Express.
-Containing tools such as Webpack, Babel and Foundation Framework.
+Containing Webpack, Babel, and Foundation Framework.

 To start the project run: